-The Company provides equity and credit funding to companies, principally in the Pan-Asian region or with a connection to Asia.
-It will do this through investing in direct financings, pre-IPO investments, growth private equity, event driven special situations, opportunistic special situations, and indirect financing.
+The Company currently has no investments.
+It will seek to create value through its Investment Policy by investing in direct financings, pre-IPO investments, growth private equity, event driven special situations, opportunistic special situations, and indirect financing.

 The Company is sector agnostic in its investment activities.